Enterprise SEO Strategy: How to Rank for High-Volume Keywords

 Digital PR and media outreach drives authority.
 Share research, insights, and thought leadership with journalists and publications.
 Media mentions often include links.
 One major publication linking to your site carries more weight than dozens of minor links.

-Study your competitors' backlinks.
-Use tools like SEMrush or Ahrefs to analyze competitor backlinks.
+Study your competitors’ backlinks.
+SEO tools like SEMrush and Ahrefs let you analyze competitor backlinks.
 Identify high-authority sources linking to competitors that might also link to you.
 These are warm prospects.
 Reach out with relevant content or expertise.

 Avoid the temptation to cheat.
 Manipulative link-building tactics get you penalized.
 Google catches unnatural linking patterns.
 Focus on earning links from legitimate sources through valuable content and genuine relationships.
 Yes, it’s slower.
 Yes, it’s harder.
 No, there’s no shortcut.